Northern Kenai Peninsula Management Area

 Brood Stock Collection and Egg Takes

-On sampling days or brood stock collection days, king salmon are trapped and checked for sexual maturity.
-If fish are thought to be sexually mature, they are passed to a concrete raceway where they are held and later, artificially spawned during an “egg take” when many fish are artificially spawned on the same day to simplify logisitics.
-Fish that are not mature enough or are too mature are passed upstream through the underwater video system and counted.
-Gametes (eggs) collected during the egg take are transported to the William Jack Hernandez Sport Fish Hatchery where they are incubated and reared.
+On sampling or brood stock collection days, king salmon are trapped and checked for sexual maturity.
+If fish are thought to be sexually mature, they are passed to a concrete raceway where they are held, and later, artificially spawned during an "egg take" when many fish are artificially spawned on the same day.
+Fish that are not mature enough or are too mature are counted and passed upstream, allowing them to spawn naturally.
+Eggs and milt (gametes) collected during the egg take are transported to the William Jack Hernandez Sport Fish Hatchery where they are fertilized, incubated and reared.
 Only progeny from naturally-produced king salmon are then stocked back into Crooked Creek the following year.

 More information about ADF&G Division of Sport Fish hatcheries and stocking programs.